 In addition, bank renovation loans typically set a limit on how much money can be disbursed, usually up to 6 times the borrower’s monthly salary or $30,000, whichever is lower.
 While this could potentially be doubled to $60,000 if you have a co-owner, if you’re renovating a resale flat, it might not be enough.

 For these scenarios, a personal loan like POSB Cashline can help.

 As always, before making a major life or financial decision, make sure you do all your calculations and planning before taking the plunge.
 Most importantly, remember to keep an open mind.
 Renovation works, like all major projects, could have hiccups here and there.

 If you’re still looking for a home, use tools like DBS MyHome Planner to easily check your affordability, cashflow timeline and search for a suitable unit.

-Step 1: Download and complete the application form.
+Download and print the application form.
+Complete and sign the application form.

 Check that all required documents in the checklist are in order.